omphe/dotfiles/README.md

 To engage any of the dotfiles in this repository, simply enter the .dotfiles directory and run `stow <directory name>`

-## Manual steps
+## Setup

-After cloning this repository into a fresh shell, a couple of manual steps need to be performed:
+Clone this repository with:

+`git clone git@github.com:omphe/dotfiles.git .dotfiles`

+### Vim

+Install Vundle locally with:

-- Pull down Vundle with: git clone  https://github.com/VundleVim/Vundle.vim.git
+`git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`

-- Perform an update of all plugins using:  vim +PluginInstall +qall
+Perform an update of all plugins using:

+`vim +PluginInstall +qall`

+Further help with Vundle can be found on the Vundle [Quick Start instructions](https://github.com/VundleVim/Vundle.vim#quick-start)

+### Tmux

+To make best use of tmux in all shells, set your Terminal to run `tmux attach` at startup

 ## Customisations